temp-mw/demo-apm/nextjs/README.md

 ## Important

-If you're using [Varcel](https://vercel.com/) platform to deploy your projects, then please wait, we are currently cooperating with Varcel team for its integration.
+If you're using [Vercel](https://vercel.com/) platform to deploy your projects, then please wait, we are currently cooperating with Vercel team for its integration.
 We'll bring it up soon.

 *For Self-deployed servers, you can use this APM to track your project.*